-The tour price includes the services of a friendly, knowledgeable and experienced Driver-Guide and transportation on one of our luxury Mercedes Benz coaches.
+The tour price includes the services of a friendly, knowledgeable and experienced Driver-Guide and transportation on one of our luxury modern air-conditioned coaches.

 All accommodation is payable to the accommodation provider directly on arrival.
 Please note that many Bed and Breakfasts do not have card machines and do require guests to pay in cash.